African and African American Studies Program

 From the Director

 Our program, in cooperation with other on-and off-campus institutions and offices such as Students Affairs, office of Multicultural Students Affairs, the Carver Leadership Academy, and the Black Cultural Center, continues to advance and promote Carver’s legacy.
 With the support of the College of Liberal Arts and Sciences, we are now embarking upon an aggressive phase of expanding our faculty base, and revising our curriculum, to ensure that when students come here, they are provided with the necessary and adequate intellectual resources, skills and knowledge, to function effectively and productively.
+We are currently revising our curriculum to introduce new and innovative courses, as well as create new areas of specialization: Africa, African America and the Diaspora.
+These changes would enrich and strengthen the program as it grows.

-Through the Center we continue to work with the Iowa State Foundation to explore scholarship opportunities for our students.
+We work with the Iowa State Foundation to explore scholarship opportunities for our students.
 We are also exploring internship opportunities for our students with the Historic Jordan House in West Des Moines, the Forte Des Moines Museum and Educational Center in Des Moines, and the African American Historical Museum and Cultural Center in Cedar Rapids, and other agencies.